bebbs/coffee-shops/README.md

 ### Structure
 - *'Skinny' controller* - As the application makes use of several APIs, I abstracted the implementation of those away from the controller.
 I created a service object, `FindCoffeeShops`, that accepts a single postcode parameter from search_controller, and returns an array of CoffeeShop objects.
 - *Abstracted API calls* - The `FindCoffeeShops` service object controls calls to any external APIs.
 This means that any part of the application can find coffee shops, yet isn't concerned with its implementation.
+The calls to the Foursquare and Postcode.io APIs are made in the `lib` folder.
 - *ActiveModel* - As I wasn't persisting information from 3rd party APIs, it didn't make sense to have full ActiveRecord models managing the domain logic.
 Instead I included ActiveModel into the CoffeeShop class, which provides simple ActiveRecord-like helpers and attributes.

 ### Testing